Does Smoothing Matter?

 The calculation performed in this paper is by no means flawless.
 Five-dimensional effects are expected to show similar trends as their four-dimensional counterparts, but when one is discussing the extent of an effect, 5-d is less applicable.
 Also, these calculations were done with BPS solutions.
 They are easy to work with but certainly do not represent standard matter.
-They are maximally charged, for one thing, and they describe point-like masses, a physical impossibility.
+They are maximally charged and describe point-like masses, which is of course physically unrealistic.

-These are the first exact calculations of the effects of inhomogeneities; as such, they complement and confirm perturbative arguments.
+These are the first exact calculations of the effects of inhomogeneities on the apparent mass of astrophysical objects; as such, they complement and confirm perturbative arguments.
 There is room for development--our calculation was based on a particular model, and calculations in other models could help elucidate the exact effects of smoothing.

 .5cm {\bf Acknowledgements}